 Vietnam travel is pretty comfortable and easy nowadays.
-There is a wide range of choices as to getting around in Vietnam by flights, public transportations and private transportations.
-Indochina Odyssey Tours summaries the major transportation we use to make your Vitenam tours easier.
+There is a wide range of choices as to getting around in Vietnam by flights, public transportation, and private transportation.
+Indochina Odyssey Tours summarizes the major transportation we use to make your Vietnam tours easier.

 Ranked behind Thailand, Vietnam is the second largest point which flights via most amongst countries of Indochina.
 Three international airports are built at Ho Chi Minh City, Hanoi and Danang respectively, with the first two airports handling the most international flights in total.

-Traveling between the five tourist countries of Indochina (Vietnam, Thailand, Laos, Myanmar and Cambodia) has never been so simple and easy since they are well connected with planes.
-Besides, make a Vietnam & Cambodia discovery tour will give you the best experience of Indochina.
+Traveling between the five tourist countries of Indochina (Vietnam, Thailand, Laos, Myanmar, and Cambodia) has never been so simple and easy since they are well connected by planes.
+Besides, making a Vietnam & Cambodia discovery tour will give you the best experience of Indochina.

-Indochina Odyssey Tours help arrange flights for those taking our tour service or wanting a flight ticket to the next destination.
+Indochina Odyssey Tours helps arrange flights for those taking our tour service or wanting a flight ticket to the next destination.

-It’s convenient traveling from China to Vietnam by the Beijing-Nanning-Hanoi through train, which departs from Beijing on every Monday and Friday and arrives in Hanoi on Wednesday and Sunday.
+It’s convenient traveling from China to Vietnam by the Beijing-Nanning-Hanoi train, which departs from Beijing every Monday and Friday and arrives in Hanoi on Wednesday and Sunday.
 There are no rail links to Cambodia or Laos.

 From Nanning in China, there is a long-distance bus running to Hanoi each day, the drive of which takes roughly eight hours.

 Domestic flights are cheap enough to consider when it comes to getting around between cities in Vietnam.
-The network continues to evolve, which saves your days’ worth of travel to let you spend more time on sightseeing rather than commute.
+The network continues to evolve, which saves your days’ worth of travel to lets you spend more time sightseeing rather than commuting.
 For the moment, Vietnam Airlines and Air Mekong are the only two domestic airlines.
-International brands like Jetstar, Air Asia, Bangkok Airways and the like are also available.
+International brands like Jetstar, Air Asia, Bangkok Airways, and the like are also available.